William Gay (cornerback): Professional career

-Pittsburgh Steelers
+Pittsburgh Steelers (first stint)

 2007

 Gay was selected by the Pittsburgh Steelers in the fifth round (170th overall) in the 2007 NFL draft.
 On July 22, 2007, the Steelers signed Gay to a three-year, $1.221 million contract.
-In his first preseason game he intercepted a Tyler Palko pass and tackled Saints first round draft pick Robert Meachem.
+In his first preseason game he intercepted a Tyler Palko pass and tackled Saints first-round draft pick Robert Meachem.

 He began his rookie season as the fifth cornerback behind Ike Taylor, Deshea Townsend, Bryant McFadden, and Ricardo Colclough.
 Gay played his first regular season game in the season opener at Cleveland.
 In a 34–7 win over the Cleveland Browns, he made his first career tackle and pass deflection.
 During a Week 7 matchup with the Denver Broncos, he made a season-high 4 tackles.
 In his rookie year he played in 16 games recording 19 tackles and 2 pass deflections.

 2008

 In Gay's second year, he saw more significant playing time after injuries to cornerbacks Bryant McFadden and Deshea Townsend.
 Gay contributed to the Steelers' stingy defense, which was the first in the league in pass defense and best total defense.
 Gay also contributed on special teams.
 On November 16, 2008, he received his first career start and made 3 tackles in a game against the San Diego Chargers.
 On December 14, 2008, Gay made his first career interception and returned it for 12-yards against the Baltimore Ravens.

-The Steelers ended Gay's second season 12-4 and finished first amongst the AFC North.
-On January 18, 2009, Gay played in his first AFC Championship and recorded one tackle, as the Steelers beat the Ravens 23–14.
+The Steelers ended Gay's second season 12–4 and finished first amongst the AFC North.
+On January 18, 2009, Gay played in his first AFC Championship and recorded one tackle, as the Steelers beat the Ravens, 23–14.
 On February 1, 2009, Gay played in his first Super Bowl and racked up 2 tackles.
 The Steelers went on to beat the Arizona Cardinals 27–23 to win Super Bowl XLIII.

 He finished his second season with 41 tackles, 33 solo tackles, 7 pass deflections, and an interception in 4 starts.
 Gay also played in every game for the Steelers in 2008.